mnaguit/delta/install/README.md

 #### _GAINS_ ####

 A list of _datalogger_ installation times where gains need to be applied to correct for local conditions or sensor settings.
+For the scale factor and bias either a value can be given directly or an expression can be used if that makes it clearer where the number has come from.

 | Field | Description | Units |
 | --- | --- | --- |